glacambre/firenvim/README.md

 au BufEnter github.com_*.txt set filetype=markdown
 ```

+More filetypes for websites and other site specific settings [are in the user-maintained wiki](https://github.com/glacambre/firenvim/wiki/Filetypes-for-websites-&-more) - add yours as well if it is reasonably general!

 ### Understanding Firenvim's configuration object

 You can configure everything else about Firenvim by creating a dictionnary named `g:firenvim_config` in your init.vim and setting the keys "globalSettings" and "localSettings".
 In the dictionary `g:firenvim_config["localSettings"]` you can map Javascript patterns that match against the full URL to settings that are used for all URLs matched by that pattern.
 When multiple patterns match a URL, the pattern with the highest "priority" value is used.
 Here is an example (the settings and their possible values will be explained in the next subsections):